MyVil

 They also smuggled out Egon Bondy's Happy Hearts Club Banned, which made the most of being generated deep in a castle after midnight, and then there were stall-stomping Leading Horses, and Passion Play, among others.

-broke up.
+When the all-clear was finally sounded, the Plastics, whose name was meant to signify adaptability, broke up.
 (Maybe---gratuitously projecting here, but still, as happens more often than mentioned---it was like spouses and others who separate only after a long family crisis is passed.)

 In any case, three members stepped out to form